 Recent workplace conditions have proven the value of adaptability.
-Pivots to a dynamic workforce have kept our businesses afloat, and the integration of new technologies have allowed us to maintain workplace communications.
+Pivots to remote work have kept our businesses afloat, and the integration of new technologies have allowed us to maintain workplace communications.
 But a fundamental question still remains: what operations should you continue in-house and which would be better served through outsourcing?
 Additionally, how can you identify a worthwhile partner for outsourcing and what benefit can they bring to your company?

 Patrick Kinsella, CTO of Onepath, recently participated on a webinar devoted to answering these questions.

 What is a Dynamic Workforce and How Does Technology Play a Role?

 Betsy Robinson, Founder and CEO of Tier4 Group, began the conversation by exploring the term “dynamic workforce.”

 “Oftentimes, we hear ‘gig workforce,’” she said.
 “It’s a catchall phrase for anything outside of the workforce model.
 We’re seeing a big shift from hiring full-time employees to looking at independent consultants or freelancers.
 It’s a more dynamic ecosystem from which you can find talent from multiple sources… Technology is going to drive, enable and engage the dynamic workforce.
 It really works for both sides of the equation now, both the company and the talent.”